- Instructions for Form 1040-C - Introductory Material

 If you sold or exchanged the obligation, include only the OID that accrued while you held the obligation minus the amount previously included in income.
 If you received a payment on the obligation, see Pub.
 519.

 If you are a resident alien, you can take the deductions allowed on Schedule A of Form 1040.
 See the Schedule A (Form 1040) instructions.
 Be sure to consider the tax law changes noted in What's New, earlier.

 If you are a nonresident alien and have income effectively connected with a U.S. trade or business, you can take the deductions allowed on Schedule A of Form 1040NR.
 See the Schedule A (Form 1040NR) instructions.
 If you do not have income effectively connected with a U.S. trade or business, you cannot take any deductions.

 Personal casualty losses.

-Beginning in 2018, you can claim an itemized deduction for any personal casualty loss only to the extent it is attributable to a federally declared disaster.
+You can claim an itemized deduction for any personal casualty loss only to the extent it is attributable to a federally declared disaster.

 Residents of India who were students or business apprentices may be able to take the standard deduction.
 See Pub.
 519 for details.